Sandy Fulton: Castlebar Ambush

-On Sunday 2 September 1973, Sandy Fulton was one of three RUC police officers shot while on a fishing trip in County Mayo.
+On Sunday 2 September 1973, Fulton was one of three RUC officers ambushed by the IRA during a fishing trip in County Mayo.
 The fishing party of ten, travelling in two unmarked cars, was ambushed on the road between Westport and Castlebar, near Islandeady.
-It was reported that eight men, some with sub-machineguns opened fire from both sides of the road.
-Neither of the two drivers were hit and the party were able to escape the ambush site.
-Fulton's car was hit six times.
-The injured men took shelter in a farmhouse and notified the Gardai and emergency services.
-An ambulance conveyed Fulton to Castlebar hospital, where he was treated for bullet wounds to his left leg and arm.
+It was reported eight men, some armed with sub-machineguns, opened fire from both sides of the road.
+Fulton's car was hit six times and he was shot in the arm and leg.

+Neither driver was hit and after returning fire, the party escaped the ambush site.
+The injured men took shelter in a farmhouse and notified Gardai and emergency services.
+An ambulance conveyed Fulton to Castlebar hospital, where he was treated for his injuries.
 The injured men were transferred to the Erne Hospital, Enniskillen under heavy guard.

-The Gardai speculated that the party had been followed across the border and shadowed during their weekend stay.
+The Gardai speculated the fishing party had been followed across the border and shadowed during their weekend stay.
 On 5 September, two men, John Fadden and Richard McDonnell, appeared in Castlebar court on charges connected to the ambush.